-- Reheating: Reheat leftovers in a skillet over medium heat.
+- Reheating: Reheat leftovers in a medium skillet over low-medium heat.
 Add a splash of chicken broth or water to the pasta to loosen it up.
-Cook, stirring frequently, until warmed through.
+Cook, stirring frequently until warmed through.
 You can also reheat the pasta in the microwave.

 More Delicious Recipes for YOU

 Pappardelle Pasta with Creamy Mushroom Sauce is a taste of Tuscany in the fall.
 It is so easy that you can make it right at home and feel like you are there.
 The perfect meal for a busy weeknight.